/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Return to mainland by ferry

-This morning we drive to Uno from where we take a ferry to Teshima Art Island.
+This morning we take an early local train to Uno from where we take a ferry to Teshima Art Island.
 There are around 3000 mostly uninhabited islands in the Seto Inland Sea, and hidden amongst them are the ‘Art Islands’, where cutting edge museums and extraordinary art installations have brought world-wide fame to the region.

 The Teshima Art Museum was designed by architect Ryue Nishizawa and artist Rei Naito.
 It is intended to resemble a water droplet at the moment of landing.
 The harmony of nature, art and architecture is enhanced by a natural spring that wells up inside the building, and the two large openings that allow the outside world to enter the museum – even snow on occasion!